Enome/knockknock/README.markdown

 # Knock knock who's there?

 A small validation framework for knockout that's who!
-Didn't know what to name it and Knockout.validation might be already taken.

 ##News/Changelog

+### 22 sep 2011

+You can now define validation rules by passing a configuration object and viewmodel to the validation constructor.
+The example for this new syntax can be found in example\_short.html.

 ### 21 sep 2011